Wasserwecken/bvhio/readme.md

 ![Publish Main](https://github.com/Wasserwecken/bvhio/actions/workflows/publish_main.yml/badge.svg?branch=main)
 ![Publish Preview](https://github.com/Wasserwecken/bvhio/actions/workflows/publish_preview.yml/badge.svg?branch=preview)
 # bvhio
 Lightweight libary for reading [Biovision .bvh](https://research.cs.wisc.edu/graphics/Courses/cs-838-1999/Jeff/BVH.html) files and converting them into a hierarchical spatial structure like transforms in Unity or Unreal.
-The package [PyGLM](https://github.com/Zuzu-Typ/PyGLM) is used for the matrix, quaternion and vector calculations.

-This package provide data for each joint in local and world space and does supports modifing the hierarchy itself without losing the keyframe data.
+Provide data for each joint in local and world space and does supports modifing the hierarchy itself without losing the keyframe data.
 The package [spatial-transform] is used as base object for joints and provides the most properties and methods.

 ## Install
 ``` batch